endlessblink/ghost-ai-writer/README.md

-# Ghost AI Writer
+# CV in the Shell

-An intelligent AI-powered writing assistant that helps tailor your resume for specific job descriptions.
+An intelligent AI-powered resume builder that helps tailor your CV for specific job descriptions.

 ## Features